inet-framework/inet/doc/src/users-guide/ch-environment.rst

 A geographic coordinate system model maps scene coordinates to geographic coordinates, and vice versa.
-Such a model allows positioning physical objects and describing network node mobility using geographical coordinates (e.g longitude, latitude, altitude).
+Such a model allows positioning physical objects and describing network node mobility using geographical coordinates (e.g., longitude, latitude, altitude).

 In INET, a geographic coordinate system model is implemented as an OMNeT++ simple module: